Herbartianism

-Herbartianism (Her-bart-ti-an-ism) is an educational philosophy, movement, and method loosely based on the educational and pedagogical thought of German educator Johann Friedrich Herbart, and influential on American school pedagogy of the late 19th century as the field worked towards a science of education.
+Herbartianism is an educational philosophy, movement, and method loosely based on the educational and pedagogical thought of German educator Johann Friedrich Herbart, and influential on American school pedagogy of the late 19th century as the field worked towards a science of education.
 Herbart advocated for instruction that introduced new ideas in discrete steps.
 About a quarter-century after his death, Herbart's ideas were expanded in two German schools of thought that were later embodied in the method used at a practice school in Jena, which attracted educationists from the United States.
 Herbartianism was later replaced by new pedagogies, such as those of John Dewey.

 Description

 Herbartianism was used most often in adolescent instruction and was greatly influential on American school pedagogy in the 19th century.
 Herbart believed in maintaining the integrity of a student's individuality for as long as possible during the education process as well as an emphasis on moral training.
 The goal of herbartiainsim was to aid students in their learning process, beginning from no knowledge to complete knowledge.

 Herbart's pedagogical method was divided into discrete steps: preparation, presentation, association, generalization, and application.
 In preparation, teachers introduce new material in relation to the students' existing knowledge or interests, so as to instill an interest in the new material.
 In presentation, the new material is shown in a concrete or material fashion.
 In association, the new material is compared with the students' previous knowledge for similarities and differences, so as to note the new material's distinction.
 In generalization, the new material is extrapolated beyond concrete and material traits.
 In application, if the students have internalized the new material, they apply it towards every facet of their lives rather than in a utilitarian manner.
 Through this process, students will be able to achieve complete knowledge on the curriculum being taught.
 Herbartianism provided terminology for didactic theory and helped improve teachers professionalism.